 Appropriate use of T-codes 149, 179 and 970

-Use of T-codes 149, 179 and 970 is appropriate only when all of these criteria are met:
+It is appropriate to use T-codes 149, 179 and 970 only when all the following criteria are met:

 - There is legal authority for appropriating the revenue being received or deposited.